 The EIS is a public document.
 Its purpose is not only to provide information to regulatory agencies, but also to inform the public about the project's scope, impacts and mitigation measures.
-As such, the main text should be written in plain English avoiding jargon and undefined acronyms as much as possible.
-Additional technical detail may be provided in appendices.
-The main text should be written from the perspective that the reader would have no prior knowledge of the project site, and presented in such a way that the reader would not to have visited the site to understand the issues involved in the project.
+As such, the main text should be written in plain English avoiding jargon as much as possible.
+Additional technical detail may be provided in appendixes.
+The main text should not assume that a reader would have prior knowledge of the project site and it should not be necessary for the reader to have visited the site to understand the issues involved in the project.